SanRishikesh7/Candle-Auction/README.md

 # Candle Auction Smart Contract

-This contract implements a candle auction on the blockchain, ensuring fairness and unpredictability by using randomness to select the winner.

-# Candle Auction Smart Contract

 This smart contract implements a candle auction on the blockchain, ensuring fairness and unpredictability by using randomness to select the winner.

 ## Functions Description